Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Salt is a preservative.
 Put a pinch of salt when you open a container of milk.
 It will stay fresher longer.

-This is a guide about 99.9% silver to keep milk and water fresh.
 Silver has natural germ fighting qualities.
 Prior to refrigeration, silver coins were used to help keep milk and water fresh longer.
+Now you can obtain "silver rounds" at any coin shop, to achieve the same benefits.

 If you are like me, it is sometimes difficult to keep a gallon of milk, something other than nonfat, fresh until I use it all.